CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Theoretical Proofs

-\begin{definition}[U-shaped networks] A U-shaped network is defined as the composition of an encoding path $\Phi_{\en}$, a bottleneck $\Phi_{\app}$, and a decoding path $\Phi_{\de}$ where $\Phi_{\en}$, $\Phi_{\app}$, and $\Phi_{\de}$ are multichannel convolutional blocks.
-The summation of layers of all the multichannel convolutional blocks is called the depth/layers of the U-shaped networks, and similarly the summation of number of parameters of all the multichannel convolutional blocks is called the total number of parameters of the U-shaped networks.
-We denote $\unet(L,K)$ as the collection of all U-shaped networks with layers no more than $L$ and the total number of parameters at most $K$. \end{definition} For theoretical ease, the outputs of convolutional blocks which are 1D in each channel are flattened into a vector and serve as the inputs to the subsequent blocks.
+For theoretical ease, the outputs of convolutional blocks which are 1D in each channel are flattened into a vector and serve as the inputs to the subsequent blocks.
 To prove the main results, we also restrict convolutions for defining $ \unet(L,K)$ to the case of $s_j =t_j = 2$ for all convolution operations.
 Other convolutional settings are discussed in \cite{li2024approximation}. \begin{Remark} \textbf{Skip connections in U-shaped networks: }In our definition, we did not consider skip connections, which are also a crucial component of U-Net.
 This omission is due to the fact that \cite{guhring2020error} demonstrates that any fully connected neural network with skip connections can be equivalently represented by a counterpart lacking skip connections.
-Therefore, our findings are applicable to U-shaped networks that include skip connections. \end{Remark} \begin{Remark} \textbf{U-shaped networks constructed with self-attention layers and transformers:} Self-attention mechanisms and transformers have emerged as pivotal elements in deep learning-based image processing models.
+Therefore, our findings are applicable to U-shaped networks that include skip connections. \end{Remark} \begin{Remark} \textbf{U-shaped networks constructed with self-attention layers and \\ transformers:} Self-attention mechanisms and transformers have emerged as pivotal elements in deep learning-based image processing models.
 As illustrated by \cite{cordonnier2020relationship}, self-attention mechanisms are capable of approximating any convolution operation.
 The transformer, which is fundamentally composed of fully connected layers and self-attention, further emphasizes this adaptability, since \cite{li2024approximation} indicates that convolutional neural networks can represent any fully connected layers.
 These insights imply that our main results may also extend to U-shaped networks constructed using transformers or self-attention layers. \end{Remark}

-\cvprsubsection{Proof of Theorem~\ref{thm:main}}
+\subsection{Proof of Theorem~\ref{thm:main}}

 We start with the lemma below, which demonstrates that any continuous function can be closely approximated by a polynomial.

 \begin{lemma} Let $f \in \C([-1,1]^d)$.
 There exists a linear operator $V_m : \C([-1,1]^d) \rightarrow \Pi_{m}$ such that